 The truth is that over the last few years there has been a surge of small business coaches, life coaches, and consultants.
 Many of these people take a weekend course and jump into the market.
 There is a huge variety of people who decide to begin coaching others when in truth they’ve never owned a business.

-How to Choose a Small Business Coach
+How to Choose a Small Business Consultant

 #1: You Should Share Mindset And Chemistry: